HEART FAILURE

 About 4.5 million Americans have CHF, which contributes to about

 260,000 deaths each year.
-Ten percent of patients with mild CHF and
+Ten percent of patients with mild CHF

 more than 50% of patients with more severe CHF die annually.
-CHF is a
+CHF

 growing public health concern worldwide.
-It is the single most frequent
+It is the single most

 cause of hospitalization for Americans aged 65 and older.